 WordBuildŽ Vocabulary Development System

 The WordBuild® Vocabulary Development System is a vocabulary program that incorporates Dynamic Literacy’s trademarked WordBuild® method.
 In the two Foundations level courses, vocabulary study is based on common words taken from content-area textbooks.
 Students study compound words, prefixes and suffixes, and they learn spelling and grammar rules for adding suffixes and prefixes.
 In the three Elements courses students learn the 93 most-commonly used roots form Latin and Greek along with prefixes and suffixes that form those roots into thousands of words.

-Each lesson begins with an “Affix square,” a 3-by-3 block of nine squares while Elements lessons begin with a similar "Roots Square."
+Each lesson in Foundations begins with an “Affix Square,” a 3-by-3 block of nine squares while Elements lessons begin with a similar "Roots Square."
 The center square contains the prefix, suffix or root surrounded by words or word elements in the other eight squares.
 Students begin by creating words from these elements and coming up with their own definitions.
 Discussion is required to ensure that students have correctly grasped the meanings of words.